ALL STATE DATA UPDATED FOR 2023!

 North Carolina Initial Application Approval Over Time

-As the table and the below chart show, North Carolina has a historically lower approval rate in Initial Applications going back to at least 2010.
-In 2018, North Carolina ranked 45th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have improved in North Carolina over the last few years, they still are worse than the national average.
+As the table and the below chart show, North Carolina has a historically lower approval rate in Initial Applications going back to at least 2011.
+In 2022, North Carolina ranked 39th in the nation in terms of percentage approval of Initial Applications.
+While approval rates have stayed level in North Carolina over the last few years, they still are worse than the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 North Carolina Reconsideration Approval Over Time